-Lymphatic Filariasis, also known as elephantiasis, affects more than 120 million people in 80 countries worldwide, and is an extremely painful, debilitating and disfiguring disease.
+Lymphatic Filariasis, also known as elephantiasis, infects an estimated 67 million people in 80 countries worldwide, and is an extremely painful, debilitating and disfiguring disease.
 Found mainly in tropical and sub-tropical climates, the disease is caused by the thread-like parasitic filarial worms Wuchereria bancrofti and Brugia malayi, which live in the lymphatic system and can cause extreme swelling of the extremities and genitals.
 More than 40 million sufferers of elephantiasis are seriously incapacitated and disfigured from the disease.
 More than a billion people around the globe –- 18 percent of the world’s population -- are at risk for contracting elephantiasis.

 The disease is transmitted to humans by mosquitoes.
 Mosquitoes bite infected humans and pick up the microfilariae (larvae) which then develop inside the mosquito, hatch, and migrate to the insect’s mouth.
 When a mosquito bites a human, it transmits these newly-hatched larvae into the skin, where they migrate to the lymphatic vessels and live for up to six years.
 Adult worms release millions of microfilariae that circulate in the blood, where they are transmitted to mosquitos, beginning the cycle again.